tomru/axiom/MIGRATION.md

 #### 1) babel-plugin-axiom

-The babel plugin is no longer needed/works and should be removed.
+The babel plugin has been updated to `@brandwatch/babel-plugin-axiom-imports`

 ##### .babelrc